 Part of the journey of life, is the end.
 It is something that touches us all at some point, yet we typically do not have the tools to deal with it very well.
-The End of Life Therapy Diploma Course helps us to better understand the conclusion of life and how to address our thoughts and feelings about it openly and honestly.
+This online End of Life Therapy Course gives training that helps us to better understand the conclusion of life and how to address our thoughts and feelings about it openly and honestly.
 The aim being that we and our loved ones can enjoy our final days and pass over peacefully – having the support and compassion that is needed during this time.

 The End of Life Therapy Diploma Course begins with an exploration of our current views on death and how to approach the subject of final wishes – those of the people we care for and our own.